openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `c_nonce_expires_in`: OPTIONAL.
 Number denoting the lifetime in seconds of the `c_nonce`.
 * `notification_id`: OPTIONAL.
 String identifying an issued Credential that the Wallet includes in the Notification Request as defined in (#notification).
 This parameter MUST NOT be present if `credential` parameter is not present.

-The format and encoding of the `credential` value is determined by the Credential format specified in the Credential Request.
-Details are defined in the Credential Format Profiles in (#format_profiles).
+The format of the Credential in the Credential Response is determined by the value of the `format` parameter specified in the Credential Request.

+The encoding of the Credential returned in the `credential` parameter depends on the Credential Format.
 Credential formats expressed as binary data MUST be base64url-encoded and returned as a string.

+More details such as Credential Format identifiers are defined in the Credential Format Profiles in (#format_profiles).

 Below is a non-normative example of a Credential Response in an immediate issuance flow for a Credential in JWT VC format (JSON encoded):